Inventive spelling: Instruction

-Instruction for conventional spelling
+For conventional spelling

-Writing and reading are complex cognitive processes of encoding and decoding symbols, of which spelling forms only part.
-"Look and say" form an image of a word without spelling.
+Writing and reading are complex cognitive processes of encoding and decoding symbols, of which spelling is only a part.
+"Look and say" forms an image of a word without spelling.
 Spelling training may require children to write out lists of words repeatedly, or engage in competitive spelling bee tests.
 Such methods of instruction do not tend to improve students' understanding of the relationship between spelling and pronunciation on any words except those prescribed.

-Instruction that emphasizes conventional spelling focuses on the phonics patterns and rules in English which are anyway intrinsically weak because of the complexity of the history of the English language.
-For example, children can be taught that when they hear the /k/ sound at the end of a one-syllable word where a short vowel precedes the sound, the /k/ sound will be spelled ck (as in stack, wreck, stick, rock, and stuck).
+Instruction that emphasizes conventional spelling focuses on the phonetic patterns and rules in English which are intrinsically weak because of the complexity of the history of the English language.
+For example, children can be taught that, when they hear the /k/ sound at the end of a one-syllable word where a short vowel precedes the sound, the /k/ sound will be spelled ck (as in stack, wreck, stick, rock, and stuck).
 A similar pattern holds for the /dʒ/ sound spelled dge (as in badge, wedge, bridge, lodge, and budge) and the /tʃ/ sound spelling tch.

 The same is also applicable for the process of learning acronyms.
 It is acceptable to use the inventive spelling of GBOL or Jeebol which can in turn be written as Jeeball.

 Once children learn these phonics patterns, they can apply them to words.
 When children make errors, the teacher does not merely tell them they are wrong; the teacher, to the extent possible, returns the child's attention to the relevant rule or pattern.

 There are also sight words that do not follow patterns; children need to memorize conventional spellings for these words, such as who.

-Benefits and costs
+Benefits and shortcomings

 Benefits

-Whether teachers encourage children to use inventive spellings or not, analyzing them has several key advantages: